svanill/svanill/README.md

 An easily auditable tool to encrypt/decrypt your sensitive data.

-One file, no dependencies.
+[One file](./svanill.html), no dependencies.
 If you trust the browser internals you just have to audit this file.

 It's small, you can either use it from [https://svanill.com](https://svanill.com) and review it every time or keep your own copy.

-By itself [the main file](./svanill.html) will allow you to encrypt/decrypt data on your device.
-If you want to keep your encrypted data on an external service you can either use the default [https://svanill.com](https://svanill.com) - the option appear if you provide a username - or host your own server.
+Even without a network connection it will allow you to encrypt/decrypt data on your device.
+If you want to keep your encrypted data on an external server you can either use the default [https://svanill.com](https://svanill.com) - the option appears if you provide a username - or edit the file and point at your own server.

 Goals
 =====